Western Missouri Correctional Center

+The facility was converted into a training academy for all staff within the Missouri Department of Corrections in 2024.
+The facility is now titled the Academy for Excellence in Corrections.
+Facility utilizes former offender spaces for education, physical training, dining, and housing of trainees from across the state.

 The facility opened in 1988 and is immediately adjacent to the Crossroads Correctional Center (CRCC), a maximum security facility for men which opened in 1997.
 Crossroads was closed in July 2019 and one side of WMCC was converted into a maximum security prison, receiving many of those formerly held at CRCC.